 At Potsdamer Platz, visitors find a global capital city with shimmering glass buildings.
-But a more transgressive section to the town insists at twilight in the clubs and bars, despite growing property prices.
-The multiple sides to the city united together in 2019 to commemorate 30 years since the fall of the Berlin Wall.
+But a more transgressive section of the town is seen at twilight: in the clubs and bars, despite growing property prices.
+The multiple facets of the city united together in 2019 to commemorate 30 years since the fall of the Berlin Wall.

-Barely 200 meters of the Berlin Wall persists, weathered to the wire, at Niederkirchnerstrasse that marked the boundary between Mitte in East Berlin and Kreuzberg in West Berlin.
-It’s available to walk the length of it.
-Rotate your head to see the Topography of Terror, a museum established in the erstwhile headquarters of the Nazi covert police, where a free exhibition features the most horrifying era of German history.
+Barely 200 meters of the Berlin Wall persists, weathered to the wire, at Niederkirchnerstrasse.
+It marks the boundary between Mitte in East Berlin and Kreuzberg in West Berlin.
+You can even walk the length of it, if you wish.
+Rotate your head to see the Topography of Terror, a museum established in the erstwhile headquarters of the Nazi covert police.
+This is also where a free exhibition features the most horrifying era of German history.

-From there, walk north past Checkpoint Charlie and Potsdamer Platz that has been restored since the downfall of the wall with a dizzying quantity of skyscrapers.
+From there, walk north past Checkpoint Charlie and Potsdamer Platz to get a larger glimpse of Berlin’s beauty.
+Potsdamer Platz has been restored since the downfall of the wall with a dizzying quantity of skyscrapers, now a sprawling public square.
 As you move towards the Brandenburg Gate, look out for the Memorial to the Murdered Jews of Europe, a gloomy figure of coffin-like solid slabs that tourists can walk in between.

 Wander the museums:

-There are five museums that jostle for space on Berlin’s Museum Island and attending them all would need more than a day.
-With a single ticket at €18 (£15), you can choose the highlights: the Pergamon Altar built on the terraces of the acropolis at the Pergamon Museum; the bust of Nefertiti, the Egyptian queen, at the Neues Museum; and the European figure collection at the Bode Museum.
+There are five museums that jostle for space on Berlin’s Museum Island.
+Attending all of these in a single day seems like a bit of a stretch, so make sure you set aside ample time!
+Or, with a single ticket at €18 (£15), you can choose the highlights: the Pergamon Altar built on the terraces of the acropolis at the Pergamon Museum; the bust of Nefertiti, the Egyptian queen, at the Neues Museum; and the European figure collection at the Bode Museum.
 However, all are closed on Mondays so take care before leaving for the venue.

 Take a dip:

 If you are visiting in summer, the Badeschiff is primarily a swimming pool on a barge.
 You can do lengths in turquoise water facing the River Spree.
-Just wipe off in the sun with a beer and a deckchair on the shore and enjoy the view. also, check the venue listings for formal parties and live harmony.
+Just wipe off in the sun with a beer and a deckchair on the shore and enjoy the view.
+Also make sure to check the venue listings for formal parties and live harmony.
 The entry fee is around €5.50.

 The guest quarters are spacious and modern – some include stairs up to mezzanine bedrooms – and breakfast is a lavish spread of cheese, meat, and fruit with a live waffle-making section for the special pickers.
 The price ranges from £108.

-On the west side of the city, Max Brown Ku’Damm has become a favorite brunch spot for locals, with lines around the block on the weekends.
-The hotel, named after the nearby shopping boulevard, has 70 rooms with beautiful oak floors, white blinds and capricious features such as basketball hoops and Crosley cassette players.
+On the west side of the city, Max Brown Ku’Damm has become a favorite brunch spot for locals, with lines winding around the block on the weekends.
+The hotel, named after the nearby shopping boulevard, has 70 rooms with beautiful oak floors, white blinds and capricious features.
+These even include basketball hoops and Crosley cassette players!
 The hotel’s happy hour operates between 5-9 pm.
 Doubles from £54.

 Approximately three million individuals of Turkish origin live in Berlin, numerous of them around Kreuzberg.
 The region has grown into heaven for Turkish food.
-More latterly it has embraced immigrants from Afghanistan and Syria, some of whom serve at the Kreuzberger Himmel on Yorckstrasse.
+It has embraced immigrants from Afghanistan and Syria more recently, some of whom serve at the Kreuzberger Himmel on Yorckstrasse.

 You can rediscover legendary German cuisines at Knodelwirtschaft, a cozy dumpling eatery, on Fuldastrasse in Neukolln.
 Decide between two, three or four gut-busting cheese, meat, and spinach dumplings served on mutual tables illuminated by candlelight.

-Klunkerkranich, a sprawling rooftop bar in Neukolln, is the most competent spot to watch the sunset on pleasant evenings.
-While the venue gets crowded in the summer, the indoor bar does serve spiked chai and gluhwein in the colder months.
+Klunkerkranich, a sprawling rooftop bar in Neukolln, is the most satisfactory spot to watch the sunset on pleasant evenings.
+While the venue gets crowded in the summer, the colder months see the indoor bar serving spiked chai and gluhwein.

-Villa Neukolln may look like enough in the daylight, but gaze behind a massive curtain after midnight and you will find a low-lit Art Deco ballroom packed with beautiful bodies loafing on sofas and downing cocktails.
+Villa Neukolln may look like enough in the daylight, but gaze behind a massive curtain after midnight and you will find a low-lit Art Deco ballroom packed with loungable sofas and down-able cocktails.
 The venue also entertains live acts and DJs who perform until dawn.

-Vintage shopping swarms in Berlin.
+Vintage shopping is all the craze in Berlin.
 At the Dandy Horse, by Gorlitzer Park in Kreuzberg, tracks of vintage attire sit beside a furniture store and a vinyl warehouse.
 A flea fair takes place in Mauerpark, Prenzlauer Berg, each Sunday.
-During the daytime, the tourists and locals skim through secondhand furniture, vintage apparel and all style of assets at the market.
+During the daytime, the tourists and locals skim through secondhand furniture, vintage apparel and all styles of assets at the market.
 As dusk overtakes, the park amphitheater packs up for Bearpit Karaoke, a true Berlin highlight.

 Additionally, on Sundays, a tiny market at Arkonaplatz sells mid-century fittings, enough of it renewed, beside trinkets and vinyl.
 For costumes, a vintage fair at Griessmuhle runs on the primary Friday of each month from 1 pm till midnight, serving food and live DJs.
 Germany has been an all-time favorite holidaying destination for a majority of Indian nationals.
-If you are planning for an upcoming tour to Germany, Feel free to apply for a visa online on our web portal.
-We will be happy to help.
+If you are planning for an upcoming tour to Germany, Feel free to apply for a visa online on our web portal at Visa2Fly.
+We will be happy to help!